sdc-china/IDA-doc/_posts/2018-01-15-references-migrating and updating your application.md

 To update DB, take the following steps:

 1. Start the mysql Server.
-2. Find migrate-mysql.sql in the sql folder.
-Copy the corresponding version sql into clipboard.
+2. Find migrate-mysql*.sql in the migrate\mysql folder.
+Copy the corresponding version upgrade sql into clipboard.

 ![][mysqlmigration]